chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Listing Tokens

-The lists admin and non-admin tokens.
+This lists admin and non-admin tokens.

 *In the browser:* **Settings**  >> **API Tokens**